-When working with Product Information Management (PIM) and not at least with product information exchange between trading partners, I have noticed three major sectors where the requirements and means differs quite a bit.
+When working with Product Information Management (PIM) and not at least with product information exchange (product data syndication) between trading partners, I have noticed three major sectors where the requirements and means differs quite a bit.

 These sectors are:

 - Food, beverage at pharmaceuticals: These are highly regulated sectors where the rules for taxonomy, completeness and exchange formats are advanced.
 Exchange standards and underpinning services as GS1/GDSN are well penetrated at least for basic data elements among major players.
 This sector counts for circa 1/6 of the world trade.